microsoft/azuredevopslabs/labs/vstsextend/github-azureboards/readme.md

 ## Task 2: Configure the Azure Boards app for GitHub

+Azure Boards is now available on GitHub Marketplace which simplifies the installation process and configuration of your GitHub repository connections.

-1. Go to the [**Azure Boards**](https://github.com/marketplace/azure-boards) app in the GitHub Marketplace.
+1. To install it, navigate to the  [**Azure Boards**](https://github.com/marketplace/azure-boards) page on GitHub.

 1. Choose **Set up a plan**.

      ![](images/setupplan.png)

+1. Azure Boards offers free licenses (first five users for private and many more for public repos) for you to start.
+Select **Install it for free**

      ![](images/installfree.png)

+1. Select the **Complete the order and begin installation** button to start the installation

      ![](images/completeinstall.png)

-1. Choose the repositories you want to connect to Azure Boards.
-Here we choose to connect to all repositories.
+1. Select the repositories you want to connect to Azure Boards (or all repositories) and click **Install**.

      ![](images/installboards.png)